Scarlet (2025 film)

-Scarlet (果てしなきスカーレット, Hateshinaki Sukāretto) is a 2025 Japanese animated fantasy action film written and directed by Mamoru Hosoda, and produced by Studio Chizu.
-The film is inspired by the Shakespearean tragedy Hamlet and follows the eponymous princess who can cross time and space on a quest of vengeance after her father is murdered.
+Scarlet (果てしなきスカーレット, Hateshinaki Sukāretto) is a 2025 Japanese animated fantasy action film written and directed by Mamoru Hosoda.
+It was animated by Studio Chizu, who co-produced with Columbia Pictures and Nippon TV Movies.
+Inspired by the Shakespearean tragedy Hamlet, the film follows the eponymous princess who can cross time and space on a quest of vengeance after her father is murdered.

 Scarlet had its premiere out of competition at the 82nd Venice International Film Festival on September 4, 2025.
-It is scheduled to be theatrically released in Japan on November 21, 2025, by Toho and Sony Pictures Entertainment Japan.
+It was released theatrically in Japan on November 21, 2025, by Toho and Sony Pictures Releasing International, and in the United States on February 6, 2026, by Sony Pictures Classics.

-Premise

-Scarlet, a medieval-era, sword-fighting princess on a dangerous quest to avenge the death of her father is the protagonist of this powerful, timebending animated adventure.
-After failing in her mission and finding herself fatally injured in a surreal world, she encounters an idealistic young man from our present day who not only helps her to heal but shows her the possibility of a future free from bitterness and rage.

-When confronted once more by her father’s killer, Scarlet faces her most daunting battle: can she break the cycle of hatred and find meaning in life beyond revenge?
+Plot